I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 They had three children: Sharon, Michael, and Kimberly

 Sylvia Terry Bragg was a housewife and Court Reporter.
 She raised three children.
-She and Bill were active and founding members of Doctrinal Studies Church in Roebuck.
+She and Bill were active and founding members of the Doctrinal Studies Church in Roebuck.

 Sylvia died of Pancreatic Cancer in 2016 at the age of eighty-two.
 Bill died in 2016 at the age of eighty-seven.
 They are buried at Jefferson Memorial Gardens in Trussville, Alabama.